 instrument, even poor quality film easily outperforms

-in the 19th century.
+the mid-19th century.
 Photography offered revolutionary

 capabilities to astronomers:

 (ii) Second, it permitted very long exposure times and hence